Your flight was canceled by the technology outage. What do you do next?

 Air travelers became the face of the widespread technology outage Friday as they posted pictures on social media of crowds of people stranded at airports in Europe and the United States.

-By midday on the East Coast, more than 2,200 U.S. flights had been canceled and more than 6,000 others delayed, according to tracking platform FlightAware.
-Worldwide, more than 3,500 flights were canceled.
-Those numbers were certain to rise throughout the day.

-CrowdStrike said it identified the problem and was fixing it, but that didn't translate into clear skies Friday.
-Hundreds of thousands of travelers were stranded.
+CrowdStrike said it identified the problem and was fixing it, but the damage had been done: Hundreds of thousands of travelers were stranded.

 “This is going to have ripple effects for probably a few days at least,” said Jesse Neugarten, the founder and CEO of travel-search site Dollar Flight Club.